-Welcome!
-The Vietnamese Students Association at MIT was founded in the late 1970s shortly after the first waves of Vietnamese immigrants arrived on US shores after the fall of Saigon in 1975.
-Now, more than forty years later, a new generation of students are proud to carry on the VSA tradition.
+The Vietnamese Student Association at MIT was founded in the late 1970s shortly after the first waves of Vietnamese immigrants arrived on US shores after the Fall of Saigon in 1975.
+Now, more than forty years later, a new generation of students is proud to carry on the VSA tradition.

 Academics always has been very important to us.
 In the early years of the VSA, Vietnamese students were faced with the additional challenge of learning an entirely new language and the pain of separation from their homeland and loved ones.
 In spite of, or rather because of those obstacles, our predecessors were motivated to excel in academics and to prove that their generation was worthy to carry on the Vietnamese heritage.
 Their efforts have born fruits, as evident in the numerous academic laurels they had garnered.
 Today, VSA alumni occupy important and prestigious positions in companies and institutions across the US and abroad.

 While school is our top priority, it is not our only priority.
 For as long as the VSA has been in existence, we are well-represented within the MIT community and within the Vietnamese community in Massachusetts.
 At MIT, we have actively participated in intramural sports and the International Fair, which is designed to highlight cultural diversity at MIT.
 VSA members also take part in diverse groups on campus, from varsity teams to the orchestral choir.
 Within the Vietnamese community, we always have been a part of the annual Vietnamese New Year celebration and other events of significance to the Vietnamese people.